azharyramadhanty/sap-kb-dashboard/README.md

 # PLN SAP Knowledge Management System

-A modern document management system built with React, TypeScript, and MongoDB.
+A modern document management system built with React, TypeScript, and your custom backend API.

 ## 🚀 Quick Start with Docker

 ### Prerequisites
 - Docker and Docker Compose installed
-- Your backend API running (or update docker-compose.yml with your backend image)
+- Your backend API running (update docker-compose.yml with your backend image)

 ### Development Environment
 ```bash